lochsh/mclaug/content/froganna.md

 mention of frogs...is cnadan onomatopoeia? title is "signs of rain".
 I guess it means croak!
 Fun idea: is this only used in places where <cn> is <cr>?

+In Stockman (1974), The Irish of Achill, Co Mayo, cnádán is "burr"

 ### craigean, cròigean
 https://www.tobarandualchais.co.uk/track/88600?l=en
 also has muile-mhathag